tymyrddin/blue/source/docs/ipa/lab/pts.md

 Before starting, gather these items (all available at most electronics shops):

-1. Raspberry Pi 4 (the £50 model with 2GB RAM is enough)
+1. [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (2GB RAM is enough)
-2. Official power supply (micro-USB, £8)
+2. Official power supply (micro-USB)
-3. 32GB micro SD card (Class 10 speed, £7)
+3. 32GB micro SD card (Class 10 speed)
-4. Ethernet cable (any basic one will do, £3)
+4. Ethernet cable (any basic one will do)
 5. A spare monitor/TV with HDMI port (to set up initially)

-*Budget tip:* Some charities like WESNET in Australia provide discounted kits – check local domestic violence support networks.
+*Budget note: Some charities like WESNET in Australia provide discounted kits – check local domestic violence support networks.*

 ---